 - 2 different media (e.g., cloud + local)

-- 1 offsite/isolated (immutable or offline so ransomware cannot encrypt it)
+- 1 offsite/isolated (offline or immutable so ransomware cannot encrypt it)

-- Access to backups is protected with MFA and least privilege.
+- Backup access is protected with MFA and least privilege.

-- You do a restore test at least quarterly (more for critical systems).
+- You run a restore test at least quarterly and measure time-to-restore.

 Restore test scope

-For most small businesses, secure remote access and Wi-Fi basics go a long way:
+For most small businesses, Wi-Fi and remote access basics go a long way:

 - Separate guest Wi-Fi from business devices.

-- Restrict RDP/SSH exposure (use bastions, allowlists, or managed access).
+- Restrict RDP/SSH exposure (allowlists, bastion hosts, or managed services).

-- Offboarding hygiene: rotate shared secrets and revoke access immediately.
+- Offboarding hygiene: revoke access immediately and rotate shared secrets.

 - Never share MFA codes or approve unexpected MFA prompts.

-- Verify payment and bank detail changes via a second channel.
+- Verify payment changes via a second channel.

 - Do not click login links in emails; open the site/app directly.

-- Report suspicious messages quickly (make reporting easy).
+- Report suspicious messages quickly (make reporting easy and blame-free).

-A two-person approval rule for payments above a threshold, and out-of-band verification for invoice changes.
+Two-person approval for payments above a threshold, plus out-of-band verification for vendor bank detail changes.

-- Use MFA and unique accounts (no shared admin logins).
+- Use MFA and unique named accounts (no shared admin logins).

 - Review third-party integrations and remove unused ones.